 Feeling a little overwhelmed?
 It’s no wonder.
-There are already so many things to think about when planning a wedding and – let’s face it – the South Carolina market is saturated with potential photographers.
+There are already so many things to think about when planning a wedding and – let’s face it – the Greenville area is saturated with potential wedding photographers.
 So, how do you go about picking the right one?
 As you begin to explore your options, there are some important elements to consider.

 To begin, take a look at the potential photographer’s wedding portfolio, website, and all social media outlets.
 “It amazes me how many people inquire about the packages before they even looked over the galleries or blogs of weddings,” says Cassie Boyce, Photographer & Media Manager, Complete Weddings + Events Springfield, MO.
 “If you are not a fan of the style or gallery of work, it is a waste of your time to get pricing from that photographer.”

 A wedding portfolio and/or online gallery should give you a good sense of the photographer’s experience and preferred photography style(s).
 Explore whether they tend more towards artsy candids, traditional posed studio shots, a photo-journalistic approach, or a range of other stylistic possibilities.
 You can also see whether they’ve photographed past weddings at your specific venue, or at similar venues to yours.
 On-location experience can be helpful, though is by no means essential.

 Because a portfolio consists of a photographer’s best images from a number of different events, Boyce also recommends asking to see a full album from a single wedding.
 This will give you a more realistic impression of image quality from start to finish.

 Once you’ve found several photographers whose images you like, it’s time to ask about availability and pricing.
 First, see if they are free on your preferred date(s).
 Next, while exploring cost, be sure you are comparing apples to apples.
 In other words, do the photographers under consideration include exactly the same things in their wedding packages?